jchultarsky101/pcli/README.md

 Adding "--pretty" in this case will add header row to the CSV output containing the column names.

-### Listing Available Models
+### Listing Models

-To obtain a list of models in your tenant environment, use the "models" sub-command.
+To obtain a list of models currently present in your tenant environment, use the "models" sub-command.
 Please, note that there is also "model" (singular) command, which is used for querying a single model.
 The "models" command takes a mandatory argument "--folder", which is the folder ID of interest and limits the search.

 Example: